Planning for Safety

 Your safety plan may include:

 • Know where you can get help.
-Keep a list of important phone numbers (police, domestic violence hotline, hospital).
+Keep a list of important phone numbers (police, domestic violence hotline, hospital) and use this mobile resource guide.

 • Plan with your children.
 Identify a safe place for them (room with a lock, neighbor’s house).
 Let them know that their job is to stay safe; not to protect you.

-• Arrange a signal with a neighbor for when you need help.
+• Arrange a signal with a neighbor or friend for when you need help.

 • Prepare an emergency kit or "go bag" that you can get to quickly.
 (You may want to keep it at a trusted friend’s/neighbor’s house.)

-• Plan the safest time to get away.
-Know how you will leave and which doors or windows you will use.
+• If you want to leave, plan the safest time to get away.
+Know how you will leave and where you plan to find initial safety.

 • Leaving can be the most dangerous time in an abusive relationship, so if you forget something, do not return to the home.
 Advocates at Women Against Abuse can help clients replace documents or other items they may need.